Pork Medallions in Orange Sauce

-- In a small bowl, combine the orange juice, sherry or broth, ketchup, corn syrup and orange peel; set aside.
+- In a small bowl, combine the orange juice, sherry or broth, ketchup, corn syrup and orange zest; set aside.

 - Flatten pork to 1/4-in. thickness; sprinkle with rosemary, salt and pepper.
 In a large nonstick skillet, brown pork in oil.
 Remove and keep warm.

 - Pour juice mixture into the skillet, stirring to loosen browned bits.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10-15 minutes or until liquid is reduced to 1 cup.
 Return pork to the pan; cover and simmer for 4-5 minutes or until tender.